jonwho/CoinFlip/README.md

 ## For grading
 We think it best if the app was tested running on our Firebase app url.
-The app can be run [here](https://cse134bteam3.firebaseapp.com/).
+The app can be run [here](https://cse134bteam3-hw5.firebaseapp.com/).
 Also it would help to disable pop-up blockers so that Facebook's auth window appears on your machine.
+Also note that GMail sends the reset password email to the spam folder, so it is noteworthy to check that folder.

 ## HTML Validation
 All of our HTML files validate with only a few warnings because of the use of